You know how it goes…the landscaper’s yard is the messiest, the doctor’s kids are the sickest, and the designer’s logo is the most outdated.

-With this thought in mind, I’m sticking with the identifying element of my first logo.
+With this thought in mind, I’m sticking with a variation of the identifying element of my first logo.
 Quilters know this as a log cabin pattern.
 Builders use it in hardwood flooring and tiling.
-With its simple, geometric lines, this pattern represents the Arts and Crafts movement I’m so fond of.
+With its simple, geometric lines, this pattern represents the Arts and Crafts movement of which I’m so fond.

 Yet, as I examine my business and my clients, I realize I need further beauty to this logo.
 Not frilly beauty, but something organic, graceful and fluid.
 I need some Art Nouveau.